Overview

 Creating and using a long lived API key

-Invalidating your Bearer token
+Invalidating your API Key

 Rate Limiting